paperwm/PaperWM/README.md

 ```
 It will link the repo to `~/.local/share/gnome-shell/extensions/` where gnome-shell can find it.
 You can then enable the extension in Gnome Tweaks.
 Running the extension will automatic install of a user config file as described in [Development & user configuration](#development--user-configuration).

+Optionally run `set-recommended-gnome-shell-settings.sh`.
+A "restore previous settings" script is generated so the origin settings is not lost.

 ## Usage ##

 Most functionality is available using a mouse, eg. activating a window at the edge of the monitor by clicking on it.
 In wayland its possible to navigate with 3-finger swipes on the trackpad.
 But the primary focus is making an environment which works well with a keyboard.